Geometry and combinatorics via right-angled Artin groups: Acknowledgements

 \section{Acknowledgements}

 The author is partially supported by an Alfred P. Sloan Foundation Research Fellowship, by NSF Grant DMS-1711488, and by NSF Grant DMS-2002596.
-The author thanks K.~Ohshika and A.~Papadopoulos for inviting him to write this survey.
+The author thanks K.~Ohshika and A.~Papadopoulos for inviting him to write this survey, and to R.~Flores for providing numerous invaluable comments on an earlier draft.